bhumikaborkar7/VJTI-Finds/readme.md

 ---

-## ✨ Key Features
+##  Key Features

 - **Verified Campus Access**
- Entry is restricted to VJTI students and faculty using their official college emails.
+Only VJTI students and faculty can sign up and log in using their official VJTI email IDs.
 This prevents spam and ensures that only verified campus members can report or claim items.

 - **Dual-Track Galleries**
   Separate and searchable sections for *Lost* and *Found* items, enabling quick discovery.